Diff4Earth/ige-jaxathon-2025/projects/neutral-density.md

 2. notebook getting a surface and assess its neutrality pointwise
    * plot 2D map of difference of angle
    * angle interpolated in vertical
+   * Use neutralocean python package to verify that omega surfaces are more neutral than sigma2
 3. Create a function that takes 1 surface + the 3D neutral slopes (and T-S field? or N2?) and compute its neutrality as a scalar.
    * this is a JAX function
    * differentiable => to allow optimization